News Home

 April 28, 2024

-The first problem is that the only significantly available data set is literature-type material stored on computer servers.
-Other types of material are not available to be scraped.
-No concept of scraping scientific knowledge exists, while a complex and technological society is supposed to be improved by the results.
+There is a high degree of misrepresentation in promoting the results.
+A data set needs to be available to be scraped.
+The only significantly available data set is literature-type material stored on computer servers.
+Other types of material are not suitably available to be scraped.
+No concept of scraping scientific knowledge exists.

-The first problem with self-driving is the grossly inadequate detection devices.
+The first problem with "self-driving" is the grossly inadequate detection devices.
 To match existing technology would require covering a vehicle with devices, while the purpose is to impress the public with something that looks like a normal automobile.

 Besides the unimaginable amount of data storage and speed required, there are impossibilities to the process.
 One is the inability to evaluate changing images to determine the meaning of differences in images.
 When a spot such as a light is in a different location, as motion occurs, is the different location in the image due to a different spot or the same one moving?
 Humans can determine what the same images are while in motion, but computers cannot, because motion is not continuous with computers, as it is for humans.
 Motion is broken up into discrete frames with computers.